Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Summary

-In SNe, proton capture reactions are found to be important at shock velocity $\beta_u\gtrsim0.2$, even if the abundance of H is smaller than solar by several orders of magnitudes.
+In SNe, if significant drift velocities are not prevented by anomalous friction, proton capture reactions are found to be important at shock velocity $\beta_u\gtrsim0.2$, even if the abundance of H is smaller than solar by several orders of magnitudes.
 Such high velocities are not expected in type II SNe, but are likely in type Ib/c SNe and in shock breakout from extended stellar envelopes in llGRB \citep{nakar2015}.
 The absence of hydrogen lines in the spectra of these SNe sets a limit on the H abundance; according to \citet{Hachinger2012} an H mass fraction of even $1 \%$ out of the total may be allowed, where the H mass fraction in the outer envelope can be considerably higher.
 What would be the effect of the composition change on the emitted spectrum in these sources is unclear at present, although it would probably affect only spectra at very early times.
 We hope that future studies might be able to identify observational diagnostics that can test this model.

-Our analysis ignores the effect of plasma instabilities.
+Our analysis ignores the effect of anomalous friction due to plasma instabilities.
 An estimate of the ratio between kinetic and radiation scales is given in Sec. \ref{sec:scale_separation}.
-Based on this estimate, we speculated that in BNS mergers, owing to the extreme density of the ejecta, anomalous coupling may not prevent a complete velocity separation of the different ion beams, hence, may not affect our results significantly.
+Based on this estimate, we speculated that in BNS mergers, owing to the extreme density of the ejecta, anomalous coupling may not prevent a complete velocity separation between He and the heavy ions, hence, may not affect our results significantly.
 In SNe, where the typical densities are smaller by about ten orders of magnitudes, the scale separation is much larger and the effect of beam instabilities on the downstream velocity distribution of the ions is unclear.
-We pointed out that if the threshold drift velocity required for anomalous coupling is large enough, it may lead to formation of collisionless subshocks, with random ion velocities in excess of the proton capture barrier.
+We point out that if the threshold drift velocity required for anomalous coupling is large enough, it may lead to formation of collisionless subshocks, with random ion velocities in excess of the proton capture barrier.
 Otherwise, the onset of instabilities might suppress nuclear reactions in SNe.
 We plan to conduct a detailed kinetic study of instabilities in multi-ion RMS, along similar lines to the study described in \citet{Arno_plasma_filaments}, in the near future.